We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 What Muscles Do Handstands Work?

-While on the subject of health and beauty, we all want to know which muscles are most affected by handstands and how this helps to shape our silhouette.
+While on the subject of health and beauty, we all want to know which muscles are most affected by handstands and how this helps to shape our posture.

 There’s a ton of amazing info here so we’ll break it down into bite-sized chunks.